rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

        $ vi /etc/sysconfig/yum-cron

-   You can also open the file in a text editor.
+   You can also open the file in any text editor.

-   By default, the configuration should be set to download and install the updates.
+   By default, the configuration is set to download and install the updates.

        # Pass any given parameter to yum, as run in all the scripts invoked